 Troubleshooting skills.
 An important part of a programmer's job is to check the code for errors and fix any they find.

-In May 2014, the median annual wages for computer programmers in the top industries in which they worked were as follows:
+The median annual wages for computer programmers in the top industries in which they work are as follows:

 Most computer programmers work full time.